jonrogers121/cars-ui/README.md

+## Developer Notes

+I have added the following dependencies to help with the development:

+Styled Components - a library that allows you to write CSS in JS while building custom components in Reactjs .

+Semantic UI - my favourite React component library

+Cloudinary - an image and video API for optimising the images.
+Please note to run this locally you will need to add a cloud name to your local .env file

+Performance improvements:

+The images were slow to load - to help with this I added lazy loading and memoization with the 'useMemo' hook.

+I also used the cloudinary api to optimise the images.

+Tests:

+I have added a sample test for the GridLayout component to demonstate my testing approach.

 # Motorway UI Test

 Welcome to the Motorway UI technical test.
 This test focuses on user experience, and your skills with HTML, CSS, a11y and leveraging browser APIs.

 ## Set up